grandey/d22a-mcdc/README.md

 (i) regridding two-dimensional variables to a regular longitude-latitude grid (using first-order conservative remapping for unstructured grids, using bicubic interpolation for other grids), (ii) setting missing data to zero before and after regridding (because the sea-surface heat flux is not defined over land), (iii) calculation of annual means, and
-(iv) calculation of area-weighted global-means
+(iv) calculation of area-weighted global means
 (see [**p22c-esgf-processing v0.1.0**](https://github.com/grandey/p22c-esgf-processing/tree/v0.1.0)).

 3. Data have then been prepared for further analysis using [**`data_d22a.ipynb`**](data_d22a.ipynb) (in this repository).